MicrosoftDocs/customer-insights/ci-docs/segments.md

    1. To create a new export with the selected segment, select **Add export**.
 For more information about creating exports, see [Set up a new export](export-destinations.md#set-up-a-new-export).

 1. Select **Back** to return to the main page for segments.

+## Schedule a segment

+Segments can be refreshed based on the [scheduled system refresh](schedule-refresh.md), weekly, monthly, or refreshed manually on demand.
+To refresh manually, select the segment and select **Refresh**.
+The default is the scheduled system refresh.

+For scheduled refreshes, the following rules apply:

+- All segments with the type **Dynamic** or **Expansion** will be automatically refreshed at the set schedule.
+Once the refresh is complete, the **Status** indicates if there were any issues in refreshing the segment.
+The **Last refreshed** shows a timestamp of the last successful refresh.
+If an error occurs, select the error to see details about what happened.
+- Segments with the type **Static** *won't* be refreshed automatically.
+The **Last refreshed** shows a timestamp of the last time the static segment was run or refreshed manually.

+Define refresh schedules for individual segments or several segments at once.
+The currently defined schedule is listed in the **Schedule** column of the segment list.

+1. Go to **Segments**.

+1. Select the segment you want to schedule.

+1. Select **Schedule**.

+1. In the **Schedule** pane, select the **Recurrence**.
+For weekly, select the day of the week.
+For monthly, select the day of the month.
+On the scheduled day, the refresh occurs during the time of the scheduled system refresh.

+1. Select **Save**.

+1. To view the next refresh scheduled for a segment, on the **Segments** page, select **Columns** and add the **Next refresh** column.

 ## Track usage of a segment